-The Tate Americas Foundation is a 501(c)(3) independent charity that supports the work of Tate in the United Kingdom.
+The Tate Americas Foundation is a 501(c)(3) independent Foundation that supports the work of Tate in the United Kingdom.
 It does this by acquiring works of art—by gift or acquisition— and by raising money to grant to Tate.

 The Tate Americas Foundation formally opened offices in New York in 1999 to strengthen links in North and Latin America with the art community.
 Since that time, it has raised over $300 million for Tate.
 TAF launched the North American Acquisitions Committee (NAAC) in 2001 which has since acquired works from artists including Roni Horn, Louise Lawler, Josiah McElheny, Raymond Pettibon, Robert Smithson, Kara Walker and Christopher Wool.
 The Latin American Acquisitions Committee (LAAC) was formed in 2003 and has acquired works from artists including Maria Fernada Cardoso, Lygia Clark, Gego, Felix Gonzalez-Torres, Guillermo Kuitca, Cildo Meireles and Hélio Oiticica.

 In addition to acquiring art, the Tate Americas Foundation makes grants to Tate using funds that it has raised.
 It supports numerous programs at Tate particularly in the fields of exhibitions, scholarship, and education.